pschfr/stylish/google-keep/readme.md

 # [Google Keep](https://keep.google.com/)
-Replaces the background image with a nature photo from [Unsplash](https://source.unsplash.com/).
+Replaces the background image with a nature photo from [Unsplash](https://source.unsplash.com/), and a few other minor adjustments.